Past-da-king/MemGallery/README.md

 ## 🎯 What is MemGallery?

 **MemGallery** is an AI-powered Android application that acts as your personal memory assistant.
-It automatically captures, organizes, and makes searchable every piece of information you encounter—from screenshots to voice notes to shared content.
+It automatically captures, organizes, and makes searchable every piece of information you encounter—from screenshots to voice notes to web bookmarks.

 Think of it as **your second brain** that never forgets.
 MemGallery uses advanced AI (powered by **Google's Gemini 2.5 Flash**) to understand the content of your memories, extract actionable insights, and help you recall information instantly through intelligent search.